KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

 3. Final ELT configuration.

    Select the `KYVE Source` that you have configured in step 1 and the `Postgres Destination` from step 2.
-   In this final step  you can modify the pipeline.
+   In this step you can make final modifications to the pipeline.

    - In the **Transfer** field, you can set how often the data should sync to the destination.
 For this example, we set it to `Manual`.
    - In the **Streams** section, you can modify the Namespace, and you can add a Prefix for the data that will be stored.
 In this example we added the word `evmos` so the tables in postgres will be named `evmospool_0_...`.